 Wiligut, alias Weisthor, Karl Bor Johann Baptist Maria, born on 10-12-1866 in Vienna, then the capital of the large eastern European empire of Austria-Hungary.
 “Both his father and his grandfather had served as officers in the Austrian army” and Karl, “the eldest son followed this family tradition.”
-In 1880, “at the age of fourteen, he began attending the Imperial Cadet School at Vienna-Breitensee and in December 1884 he joined the 99th Infantry Regiment at Mostar,” in what is now Bosnia-Herzegovina.
+According to some sources, Wiligut’s father was a well-placed man in Imperial circles, who transferred from the Landwehr to police duty upon his marriage.
+In 1880, “at the age of fourteen, Karl began attending the Imperial Cadet School at Vienna-Breitensee and in December 1884 he joined the 99th Infantry Regiment at Mostar,” in what is now Bosnia-Herzegovina.
 “He was promoted second leutnant in November 1888, During this early period of his military career, he served with the 99th 88th and 47th Infantry Regiments” of the Austro-Hungarian Army.
 In 1900, while stationed at Znaim in Moravia, Wiligut became intrigued by a curious prehistoric menhir called the Rabenstein , the subject of much local folklore.
 As a result, he began reading the books of Guido von List , a fellow Austrian and founder of the Ariosophy movement, and tried his own hand at volkisch poetry.
-In 1907, Wiligut married Malwine Leuts von Treuenringen.
+In 1906, he married Malwine Leurs von Treuenringen of Bozen, with whom he had two daughters, Gertrud and Lotte.
+A twin brother of one of the girls died as an infant, a devastating tragedy for Wiligut, who was desperate for a male heir to which he could pass on his “secret knowledge”, which estranged him from his wife.
 His daughter Gertrud was born in Vienna in 1908 and, while there, Wiligut made the acquaintance of Theodore Czepl, a member of the Order of the New Templars.
 Czepl invited Wiligut to join “an occult circle in Vienna, whose members included Willy Thaler , a cousin of Wiligut’s, his wife, Marie Thaler, the well-known actress, and several ONT brothers.”
+Willy Thaler, died age 82 in 1981, in St. Gallen.
 During the course of these meetings, Wiligut revealed “the he had received instruction on the runes from his grandfather Karl Wiligut (1794-1883) and dated his formal initiation into the family secrets by his father” in 1890.
 And what secrets!
 The elder Wiligut told 24-year-old Karl that he was “the last descendant of a long-line of Germanic sages, the Uiligotis of the Asa-Uana-Sippe, which dated back to a remote prehistoric era.
 Wiligut claimed to possess ancestral-clairvoyant memory, which enabled him to recall the history and experiences of his tribe over thousands of years.”
 Wiligut believed that Germany was originally settled in 228.000 B.C. by people from the lost continent of Atlantis and that his family began in the magical city of Arual-Joruvallas.
 He insisted that the Bible was much older than anyone thought, that the events of the New Testament had taken place in Germany and not Palestine, and that Jesus Christ was really Krist, an avatar who had founded the Irminist religion in 12.500 B.C The Wiligut family were supposed to be sages of Irminism who were driven into the northern European wilderness by rival sorcerers in 1.200 B.C.
 Wiligut’s budding career in Ariosophy was cut short in 1914 by another catastrophe–World War I. “In October 1914, he became a staff officer in the 30th Infantry Regiment, witnessing action against the Russian army in the Carpathians along the north-eastern flank of the (Austro-Hungarian) empire.
 Following an exhausting campaign during which he was either in battle or on long night marches, Wiligut, a follower of Dion Fortune